 Check out this article for some fun, everyday activities to help your little one increase their communication skills.
 Speech practice doesn't have to be elaborate.
 Children learn best when they're engaged in natural, everyday routines.

-Working on these techniques with your child, and determining whether a language delay may be contributing to their tantrums, is key to helping them better process, express, and manage their emotions.
+Working on these techniques with your child, and determining whether a language delay may be part of their tantrums, is key to helping them better process, express, and manage their emotions.